simon-katz/nomis-tailer/README.md

 ### Tailing a Single File

-Use `tailer/make-tailer-and-channel` to create a `tailer-and-channel`.
+Use `tailer/make-single-file-tailer` to create a single-file-tailer.

 The tailing starts from the end of the file.

 Use `tailer/channel` to get a core.async channel to take from.
 The values taken will be successive lines from the file.

-Use `tailer/close!` to close a `tailer-and-channel`.
+Use `tailer/close!` to close a single-file-tailer.

 ### Tailing Using a File Pattern

-Use `tailer/make-multi-tailer-and-channel` to create a `multi-tailer-and-channel`.
+Use `tailer/make-multi-file-tailer` to create a multi-file-tailer.

 Looks for the most recent file in `dir` that matches `pattern` and looks for new files every `file-change-delay-ms`.